ethersphere/bee-docs/docs/installation/hive.md

 ---

 :::tip
-We recommend even our most 1337 readers go through a [single installation](/docs/installation/install) first to get a flavour of Bee, and to understand the nuances of the implementations. 👾
+We recommend even our most 1337 readers go through a [single installation](/docs/installation/install) first to get a taste of Bee, and to understand the nuances of the implementations. 👾
 :::

-Because of how the swarm is structured, we recommend that users wishing to scale up their Bee operation, or set up a commercial Bee hive should seek to run many instances of Bee simulataneously.
-Read <a href="/the-book-of-swarm-viktor-tron-v1.0-pre-release7.pdf" target="_blank" rel="noopener noreferrer">The Book of Swarm</a>  for more information on how the swarm comes together.
+Because of how the Swarm is structured, we recommend that users wishing to scale up their Bee operation, or set up a commercial Bee hive should seek to run many instances of Bee simulataneously.
+Read <a href="/the-book-of-swarm-viktor-tron-v1.0-pre-release7.pdf" target="_blank" rel="noopener noreferrer">The Book of Swarm</a>  for more information on how the Swarm comes together.

 Swarm provides tooling to help you install many Bees at once.